kensuka21/video-portal/README.md

 ## How to start the application in development mode:
-- Make sure you have a MongoDB instance running in the machine
+- Make sure you have a MongoDB(27017 port) instance running in the machine
 - Execute:
 ```sh
 npm run dev